On integral models of Shimura varieties: Associated systems

 This lifts $\theta_{\bar R^\wedge} : A_\inf(\bar R^\wedge) \to \bar R^\wedge$.
 Now since $\hat W(\bar R)\to \bar R^\wedge$ is a divided power extension of $p$-adic rings, the map $\theta_{\bar R^\wedge}$ factors

 and using this we can conclude the proof. \end{proof}

 As in (\ref{combEq}), (\ref{combEq2}), we can use the above lemma to obtain an isomorphism

 which respects the Frobenius and Galois structures.
-This combined with (\ref{twedgeeq}) gives
+This combined with the above gives

 where both source and target are finite free $\Z_p$-modules of the same rank as that of $T'$.
 By pulling back via all $\ti x: \bar R\to \bar \O_E$ and using Lemma \ref{twoBTs}, we see that this map is an isomorphism.
-Therefore, after taking duals, we have
+Therefore, we have